 All but a handful of NOAA's 1,000-plus raster nautical charts show depths in feet or fathoms; however, IHO ENC product specifications state that all depths must be encoded in meters.
-Therefore, when NOAA digitized paper charts in the 1990s to create the first U.S. ENCs, depth values for soundings, depth curves, and other features with depths were converted from fathoms or feet into meters to populate the ENC database.
-As a result, soundings and more importantly, the depth areas in U.S. ENCs are stored in decimal metric values, for example, 1.8M (1 fm, 6 ft), 3.6M (2 fms, 12 ft), 5.4M (3 fms, 18 ft), 9.1M (5 fms, 30 ft), 18.2M (10 fms, 60 ft), etc., not whole (integer) metric values.
+When NOAA digitized paper charts in the 1990s to create the first U.S. ENCs, depth values for soundings, depth curves, and other features with depths were converted from fathoms or feet into meters to populate the ENC database.